Cumberland County Guide

 Bridgeton, NJ 08302

-Manages all legal matters for the county, and represents the county in litigation.
+Manages legal matters for the county and represents the county in litigation.

 Cumberland County Sheriff’s Office